 2. Board of Directors Mandate

 Disclose the text of the Board of Directors written mandate.
 If the Board of Directors does not have a written mandate, describe how the Board of Directors delineates its role and responsibilities.
-The charter of the Board of Directors is attached as Appendix B to this Circular.

 3. Position Descriptions